FEBRUARY 21-23, 2019

 Please note: The HXFF does not accept international shipments via United Parcel

-Submission guidelines for the FNTFF are subject to change.
-The FNTFF reserves the right to rule on all issues not expressly covered in these guidelines.
+Submission guidelines for the HXFF are subject to change.
+The HXFF reserves the right to rule on all issues not expressly covered in these guidelines.